Imagine if you could have someone else go to work and send you the paycheck.

 Well, welcome to dandy.

-Not only are they putting forth the physical and mental effort, but they are using their own human ingenuity to gain the advantage for their employer so they can make even more money to send to you.
+By investing in stocks of companies around the world, you’ve tapped into the world’s workforce who is going out there every day to make money for you, the company’s owner.
+Not only are they putting forth physical and mental effort, but they are using their human ingenuity to gain an advantage for their employer so they can make even more money to send you.

 You see, stocks are the only financial instrument designed to capture the value of human ingenuity and effort.
 By investing in stocks, you are tapping into an untold number of people around the world who are working on your behalf.